Take a Walk on the Wild Side: Go Birding, Explore Nature & Help Our Local Bird Species

 The Grassland Bird Trust (formerly the Friends of IBA) is a nonprofit committed to the education about and protection of endangered, threatened, or at risk birds of the Washington County Grasslands.

 Currently, they own 14 acres of habitat of the Washington County Grasslands IBA, and holds a conservation agreement on an additional 50 acres adjacent to it.
 They’re working to obtain even more acres to better protect our birds.

-Part of the way this group works towards the goal of protecting birds of the grasslands and preserving their habitat is through outreach events like Winter Raptor Fest.
+Part of the way this group works towards the goal of protecting birds of the grasslands and preserving their habitat is through outreach events, so be sure to follow them to see what's happening!

 The Battenkill Conservancy is a nonprofit organization that works to promote open space and clean water in the Battenkill watershed, and to preserve the overall area.